missourivalleytech/missourivalleytech.github.io/_posts/2017/2017-12-08-Weve-Moved.md

 With the change to the new domain I've made a few changes to under the hood of the site:

-+ Comments are now enabled, using Disqus
++ Comments are now enabled, using Disqus.
-+ FancyBox support has been added for images
++ FancyBox support has been added for images.
-+ Widgets for featured posts have been added to the homepage
++ Widgets for featured posts have been added to the homepage.

 Over the coming days I'll be adding comments sections to most (if not all) of the old posts, and I'll be updating most inline images to use FancyBox